dizzyj/OpenGLRenderer/README.md

 At the moment, I can create cubes and set their coordinates in world space.
 Each cube uses a cubemap that can be selected with an enum.
 Eventually I want to implement a way to input world data such as a txt file, that makes it easier to manipulate an entire world.
 My reasoning for this, is that I am not sure exactly what which direction I want to go with this.
 My initial thoughts were to create a game engine, but that may be a bit more than I can chew at the moment.
 Only time will tell!
 The world can create light objects.
 Currently the only lighting implemented is based on the Phong model.
 Shadows coming soon!

+I think the next thing to be implemented is integrating Dear IMGUI.
+This would be a great way to modify values in real time while the code is running.